memgraph/docs/cypher-manual/clauses/set.md

 ## 6. Copy all properties

-If `SET` is used to copy the properties of one node/relationship to another, all the properties of the latter will be removed and replaced with the new ones.
+If `SET` is used to copy the properties of one node/relationship to another, all the properties of the latter will be removed and replaced with the new ones:

 ```cypher
 MATCH (c1:Country { name: 'Germany' }), (c2:Country { name: 'France' })